MOV-AI/frontend-npm-ide-ce/README.md

 ## Development

 Open the project in VS Code and then choose to reopen in container.
-Once the container is ready, open a new terminal inside VS Code and run
+Once the container is ready, open a new terminal inside VS Code and run.

 ```
 npm ci